jacob-meacham/lox/klox/README.md

-- [ ] What happens right now if you divide a number by zero?
-What do you think should happen?
-Justify your choice.
-How do other languages you know handle division by zero, and why do they make the choices they do?
-- [ ] Many languages define + such that if either operand is a string, the other is converted to a string and the results are then concatenated.
-For example, "scone" + 4 would yield scone4.
-Extend the code in visitBinaryExpr() to support that.
 - [ ] Add error productions to handle each binary operator appearing without a left-hand operand.
 In other words, detect a binary operator appearing at the beginning of an expression.
 Report that as an error, but also parse and discard a right-hand operand with the appropriate precedence.
 - [ ] Write a SublimeText (or VSCode) plugin for Lox
 - [ ] Add good test coverage!
-- [ ] "ab crashes
 - [ ] Maybe type instead of nulls?
 - [ ] Add operator overloading
 - [ ] Add 'infix' operators surrounded by ``